 - Grated floor for easy cleanup.

-High-quality, strong cages that your Husky cannot break out of can actually help resolve cage anxiety in some cases.
+High-quality, strong cages that big dogs cannot break out of can actually help resolve cage anxiety in some cases.
 Eventually, a smart dog may calm down or give up on trying to escape.
 However, a Husky’s intelligence can also assist them in escaping from enclosures.
-This crate does has few exploitable design flaws that your dog might discover.
+This crate does has a few exploitable design flaws that your dog might discover.

 This crate is one of the toughest around.
 It’s a great option if you need a stronger crate.
-It will be tough to move, but it’s sturdy and will stay in place while your husky roams around inside.
+It is tough to move, but it’s sturdy and stays in place while he roams around inside.
 It’s a great choice if you are comfortable with the size and weight.

 We love that this is one of the most versatile crates you can buy, and has lockable wheels that mitigate extreme heaviness.